Space Launch System: Budget

-For fiscal years 2011 through 2022, the SLS program had expended funding totaling $23.8 billion in nominal dollars.
-This is equivalent to $27.5 billion in 2022 dollars using the NASA New Start Inflation Indices.
+NASA has spent $29.0 billion on SLS development from 2011 through 2024, in nominal dollars.
+This is equivalent to $35.4 billion in 2025 dollars using the NASA New Start Inflation Indices.

+In 2025, the Enacted NASA Budget for Exploration, which includes SLS, is approximately the same again as 2024.

+In January 2024 NASA announced plans for a first crewed flight of the Orion spacecraft on the SLS, the Artemis II mission, no earlier than March 2026.

 Included in the above SLS costs above are (1) the Interim Cryogenic Propulsion Stage (ICPS), a $412 million contract and (2) the costs of developing the Exploration Upper Stage (below).

 Excluded from the SLS cost above are the costs to assemble, integrate, prepare and launch the SLS and its payloads, funded separately in the NASA Exploration Ground Systems, currently at about $600 million per year, and anticipated to stay there through at least the first four launches of SLS.
-Also excluded are payloads that launch on the SLS, such as the Orion crew capsule.
-Also excluded are predecessor programs that contributed to the development of the SLS, such as the Ares V Cargo Launch Vehicle project, funded from 2008 to 2010 for a total of $70 million, and the Ares I Crew Launch Vehicle, funded from 2006 to 2010 for a total of $4.8 billion in development, including the 5-segment Solid Rocket Boosters used on the SLS.
+Also excluded are payloads that launch on the SLS, such as the Orion crew capsule, the predecessor programs that contributed to the development of the SLS, such as the Ares V Cargo Launch Vehicle project, funded from 2008 to 2010 for a total of $70 million, and the Ares I Crew Launch Vehicle, funded from 2006 to 2010 for a total of $4.8 billion in development, including the 5-segment Solid Rocket Boosters used on the SLS.